LAPSyLAB/ORLab-STM32/stm32f4-asm/README.md

 # stm32f4-assembly

-Assembly template for STM32F4 family of products using Cortex-M4 that turns on an LED connected to GPIO pin 12.
+Assembly template for STM32F4 family of products using Cortex-M4 that blinks all 4 LEDS on board.
+Better organized and simplified.

 Note that